 What tools do I need to make this?

-What can I use pork tenderloin carnitas for other than tacos?
+What to use carnitas for

 - Tacos